gaurush-hiranandani/gaurush-hiranandani.github.io/index.md

 # NEWS

 * (March 2019) Awarded the prestigious [C.L. and Jane W.-S. Liu Award](https://cs.illinois.edu/about-us/awards/graduate-fellowships-awards/cl-and-jane-w-s-liu-award) for showing exceptional research promise.
-It is awarded to only student each year across batches.
+It is awarded to only one student each year across batches.
 * (December 2019) [Presented](https://www.youtube.com/watch?v=UGs8EXkG3ig) our paper on [Mutliclass Performance Metric Elicitation](http://papers.neurips.cc/paper/9133-multiclass-performance-metric-elicitation) at Conference on [Neural Information Processing Systems](https://nips.cc/Conferences/2019).
 * (November 2019) Nominated by the Computer Science Department (first round) and then by the University of Illinois at Urbana-Champaign (second round) for one of the most competetive fellowships -- [Google PhD Fellowship](https://research.google/outreach/phd-fellowship/).
 * (July 2019) [Harvineet](https://harvineet.github.io/) presented our paper on [Cascading Linear Submodular Bandits: Accounting for Position Bias and Diversity in Online Learning to Rank](http://auai.org/uai2019/proceedings/papers/248.pdf) at Conference on [Uncertainty in Artificial Intelligence](http://auai.org/uai2019/).